westurner/dlhn/README.rst

-dlhn is a a Python CLI script to download my comments and submissions from the Firebase HackerNews API and generate a static HTML archive with a Jinja2 template
+dlhn is a Python CLI script to download my comments and submissions from the Firebase HackerNews API and generate a static HTML archive with a Jinja2 template

-* Free software: BSD license

 Features